ldionne/mpl11/README.md

 > specializations cannot have dependent non-type template arguments.

-Since this functionality can really be useful, it might be a good idea to support it in the `head_impl` metafunction class.
+Since this functionality can really be useful, it might be a good idea to support it in the `head_impl` lifted metafunction.
 Fortunately, that only requires changing the `head_impl` forward declaration to:

 ```cpp